Kim Kardashian Praises Kanye "Ye" West for Introducing Her to the Fashion World at 2021 PCAs - E! Online

 The SKIMS founder made a dramatic entrance to accept the prestigious award, presented by former Fashion Icon Award winner Tracee Ellis Ross.
 And in true Kim K fashion, her speech didn't disappoint!

-The reality TV star noted that there was a time when designers didn't want to work with her, so winning this award is a "dream."
+Additionally, Kim also took a moment to thank her ex, Ye (formerly Kanye West), for his keen sense of style and influence.

-Additionally, Kim also took a moment to thank her ex, Ye (formerly Kanye West).
+"Thank you to Kanye for really introducing me to the fashion world," she praised the Donda rapper, whom she filed for divorce from in February after six years of marriage, adding that there was a time when designers didn't want to work with her.

 Over the years, Kim has continued to make fans swoon with her daring and dazzling fashion.
 Whether she's pushing the boundaries on the red carpet or running errands in full glam, she never misses a beat in the style department.